Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 doctor showing patient an image of their breast mammogram

-If detected early, breast cancer is highly curable and the 5-10 year prognosis is very good.
-A mammography test is considered the most reliable in detecting any cancerous tissues in the breast or other breast conditions at an early stage.
+If detected early, breast cancer is curable and the 5-10 year prognosis is very good.
+A mammography test is considered reliable in detecting any cancerous tissues in the breast or other breast conditions at an early stage.
 Let’s go through the details of mammography screening.

-What are mammograms and how do they work?
+What is mammography and how does it work?

 When should you start breast screening and how often should you undergo screening?